-Administered out of the Center for Multicultural Equity and Access through the Institute for College Preparation (ICP), Kids2College is an early college awareness program that introduces 6th grade students to the concept of higher education by placing Georgetown University students in local elementary and middle school classrooms to facilitate college preparation workshops.
+In collaboration with the Sallie Mae Fund, Kids2College is an early college awareness program that introduces 6th-grade students to the concept of higher education by placing Georgetown University students in local elementary and middle school classrooms to facilitate college preparation workshops.

-The Kids2College curriculum emphasizes interactive, hands-on activities that reinforce the program’s premise: higher education is something you can achieve if you plan ahead.
-Additionally, the program allows them to explore careers and the educational requirements necessary to reach their career goals.
+The Kids2College curriculum emphasizes interactive, hands-on activities that allow participants to explore careers and understand the educational requirements necessary to reach their career goals.
 At present, the program reaches out to Washington DC area schools in Ward 7.
-Georgetown University students selected and trained as facilitators visit the 6th grade class in each designated school twice a week for up to six weeks.
+Georgetown University students selected and trained as facilitators visit the 6th-grade class in each designated school twice a week for up to six weeks.
 The students discuss their personal experiences of college life, pre-college accomplishments, career interests, and answer specific questions.

 Lesson 2: Career Exploration